jedi-Knight/paranuara-api-challenge-solution/README.md

 $ docker run -t --entrypoint /paranuara/api/test.sh --rm paranuara-challenge-solution

 ```
-As explained in the _Code Overview_ section below (#6), these tests cover unit tests as well as the API endpoint functional tests.
+As described in the _Code Overview_ section below (#6), these tests cover unit tests as well as the API endpoint functional tests. `Pytest` is used for the tests, the PyPI package gets installed by the `test.sh` script along with the `requests` package to test the API endpoints over HTTP.

 ## Code Overview
 All of the application modules are in the repo root.